Deep backward schemes for high-dimensional nonlinear PDEs: Convergence analysis

 Here, we fix the structure of the neural networks with input dimension $d$, output dimension $d_1$ $=$ $1$ for $\Uc_i$, and $d_1$ $=$ $d$ for $\Zc_i$, number of layers $L$, and $m$ neurons for the hidden layers, and the parameters vary in the whole set $\R^{N_m}$ where $N_m$ is the number of parameters.
 From the universal approximation theorem (I) (\cite{horetal89}), we know that $\eps_i^{N N,v}$ and $\eps_i^{NN,z}$ converge to zero as $m$ goes to infinity, hence can be made arbitrary small for sufficiently large number of neurons.

 \begin{Theorem} \emph{(Consistency of DBDP1)} Under {\bf (H1)}, there exists a constant $C>0$, independent of $\pi$, such that

 \end{Theorem}

 \begin{Remark} {\rm The error contributions for the DBDP1 scheme in the r.h.s. of estimation \eqref{eq:theo1_scheme1} consists of four terms.
 The first three terms correspond to the time discretization of BSDE, similarly as in \cite{bouchard2004discrete}, \cite{gobet2005regression}, namely (i) the strong approximation of the terminal condition (depending on the forward scheme and the terminal data $g$), and converging to zero, as $|\pi|$ goes to zero, with a rate $|\pi|$ when $g$ is Lipschitz by \eqref{estimEulerX} (see \cite{avi09} for irregular $g$), (ii) the strong approximation of the forward Euler scheme, and the $L^2$-regularity of $Y$, which gives a convergence of order $|\pi|$, (iii) the $L^2$-regularity of $Z$, which converges to zero, as $|\pi|$ goes to zero, with a rate $|\pi|$ when $g$ is Lipschitz.
-Finally, the better the neural networks are able to approximate/learn the functions $\hat v_i$ and $\overline{{\hat z_i}}$ at each time $i$ $=$ $0,\ldots,N-1$, the smaller is the last term in the error estimation. } \ep \end{Remark}
+Finally, the better the neural networks are able to approximate/learn the functions $\hat v_i$ and $\overline{{\hat z_i}}$ at each time $i$ $=$ $0,\ldots,N-1$, the smaller is the last term in the error estimation.
+Moreover, given a prescribed accuracy for the neural network approximation error, the number of parameters of the employed deep neural networks grows at most polynomially in the PDE dimension, as recently proved in \cite{hutetal19} in the case of semi-linear heat equations. } \ep \end{Remark}

 {\bf Proof of Theorem \ref{theo:scheme1_1}.}

 In the following, $C$ will denote a positive generic constant independent of $\pi$, and that may take different values from line to line.

 {\it Step 1}.
 Fix $i$ $\in$ $\{0,\ldots,N-1\}$, and observe by \eqref{eqBSDE}, \eqref{defVCZ} that